-In view of this, future Soviet leaders could be 33. strongly motivated to consider curtailment of the increasingly high share of resources allocated to the defence sector, at present an estimated 11-13% of GNP according to Western However, military programmes, some stretching over many years, have themselves great momentum and powerful Party and bureaucratic support.
-Meeting defence requirements may also be intended to ensure that the military is never tempted to play an independent political role.
-Even then, while the military remains subordinate to Party control, its influential position in the decision-making process makes it inconceivable that any new leadership would choose to ignore its needs and Perhaps most important, the vast bulk of the Soviet population accepts without question the reasons advanced by its leadership for having a strong defence establishment, even if it means also accepting more limited advances in the standard of living.
-Unlike in Western countries, in the Soviet Union public opinion and the economic and social system impose relatively little restraint on resource allocation and mobilisation for the defence sector.
-This could conceivably change should the claim by the leadership of an external threat lose its credibility; and the possibility remains of the leadership resorting to a more aggressive posture in their foreign policy in order to justify their defence expenditure at a future time when scarce resources cannot meet rising expectations.

-- 34. In these circumstances, the inevitable economic difficulties on the horizon are not likely to result in any cutbacks over the short term in the increasing amounts of resources already programmed for defence.
-Despite the likelihood of a lively debate over longer term allocations, a new leadership will in the end probably be as ready as current leaders to burden the economy with even higher defence spending.
-A meaningful shift in the allocation of resources from the military to the civilian side of the economy should not occur in the foreseeable future. - 35.
+- In view of this, future Soviet leaders could be strongly motivated to consider curtailment of the increasingly high share of resources allocated to the defence sector, at present an estimated 11-13% of GNP according to Western However, military programmes, some stretching over many years, have themselves great momentum and powerful Party and bureaucratic support.
+While the military will doubtless remain subordinate to Party control, it is inconceivable that any new leadership would choose to ignore its needs and Perhaps most important, the vast bulk of the Soviet population accepts without question the reasons advanced by its leadership for having a strong defence establishment, even if it means accepting more limited advances in the standard of living.
+Unlike in Western countries, Soviet public opinion and the economic and social system impose relatively little restraint on resource allocation and mobilisation for the defence sector.
+This could conceivably charge, should the claim by the leadership of an external threat lose its credibility. - 35.
+The inevitable economic difficulties on the horizon are not likely to result in any cutbacks over the short-term in the amounts of resources already programmed for defence.
+Despite the likelihood of a lively debate over longer-term allocations, a new leadership will in the end probably be as ready as current leaders to burden the economy with defence spending at present or even higher levels. - 36.
 As for the possible effects of demographic developments, labour shortages as a result of the declining birth rate are not likely to bring about any reduction in the size of the Soviet armed forces, though the increasing proportion of rural non-Russian conscripts may pose training and indoctrination difficulties.
-Apart from this, the high standards of political motivation, patriotism and discipline in the armed forces should remain intact in face of possible socio-political problems. - While the armed forces will continue to be used by the Soviets primarily to support their political objectives, their peacetime strength, readiness and deployment will greatly facilitate any potential military initiative against the NATO They should be expected to retain and increase area in Europe. their capabilities to cover a great variety of contingencies up to including a large-scale attack on short notice against central Europe and simultaneously on NATO flanks. undoubtedly improve their capabilities of intervention in distant areas, particularly in the Middle East and Africa, although still on a relatively limited scale.
-They will retain and increase their already significant capabilities for relatively rapid and sizeable arms supplies to client states; and can be expected to continue widening the use of naval port visits to "show the flag" in support of policies.
+Apart from this, the high standards of political motivation, patriotism and discipline in the armed forces should remain intact in face of possible socio-political problems.

+While the armed forces will continue to be used by the Soviets primarily to support their political objectives. their peacetime strength, readiness and deployment will greatly facilitate any potential military initiative against the NATO area in Europe.
+They should be expected to retain and increase their capabilities to cover a great variety of contingencies up to and including a large-scale attack on short notice against Central Europe and simultaneously on They will undoubtedly improve their ability NATO's flanks. to intervene in distant areas, particularly in the Middle East and Africa, although still on a relatively limited scale.
+They will retain and increase their already significant capabilities for relatively rapid and sizeable arms supplies to client states and they can be expected to make increasing use of naval port visits to "show the flag".